Rides in an RV should be fun and lively. But if you are weighing fun over safety, think again.

 If you are an RV driver, you must check if every rider is buckled up to ensure the safety of your loved ones.
 Being careless can be dangerous to the minor in the RV in case of an accident.

-When it comes to minors, there are specific age groups that require seat belts on while sitting at the back of the RV.
+When it comes to minors, specific age groups require seat belts while sitting at the back of the RV.

 Here’s a list of the US states in which minors of the following age groups must wear seat belts in a moving RV: